Viktor Belenko: Early life and defection

 Belenko was born in Nalchik, Russian SFSR, in a Russian family (his passport states his ethnicity as Russian).
 Lieutenant Belenko was a pilot with the 513th Fighter Regiment, 11th Air Army, Soviet Air Defence Forces based in Chuguyevka, Primorsky Krai.
-On 6 September 1976, he successfully defected to the West by flying his MiG-25 jet fighter to Hakodate Airport, Hokkaido Japan.
+On 6 September 1976, he successfully defected to the West by flying his MiG-25 jet fighter to Hakodate Airport in Hokkaido, Japan.
+He was married to Lyudmila Petrovna and they had a son, Dmitry (born in January 1973), but at the time of his defection, he was going through a marital crisis, when his wife, hailing from a wealthy family and not liking being a military wife, had told him she was intending to file for divorce and move with their son to her parents' home in Magadan.

 This was the first time that Western military intelligence were able to get a close look at the aircraft and its specifications, and many secrets and surprises were revealed.
 His defection caused significant damage to the Soviet Air Force.
 Belenko was granted asylum by U.S. President Gerald Ford, and a trust fund was set up for him, which granted him a very comfortable living in later years.
 The US government debriefed him for five months after his defection and employed him as a consultant for several years thereafter.
 Belenko had brought with him the pilot's manual for the MiG-25 since he expected to assist US pilots in evaluating and testing the aircraft.

-Belenko was not the only pilot to have defected from the Soviet Union in this way or even the first such to defect from a Soviet-bloc country.
-He may have been aware of the US government's policy of awarding large cash prizes to defecting pilots of communist countries.
-In March and May 1953, two Polish Air Force pilots flew MiG-15s to Denmark.
+Belenko was not the only pilot to have defected from the Soviet Union in this way or even the first to defect from a Soviet-bloc country.
+He might have been aware of the US government's policy of awarding large cash prizes to defecting pilots of communist countries.
+In March and May 1953, two Polish Air Force pilots Lieutenant Franciszek Jarecki and Lieutenant Zdzisław Jaźwiński flew MiG-15s to Denmark.
 Later in 1953, North Korean pilot No Kum Sok flew his MiG-15 to a US air base in South Korea; the MiG is in the permanent collection of the National Museum of the U.S. Air Force, displayed in its original owner markings.
 Later, Soviet Captain Aleksandr Zuyev flew his MiG-29 to Trabzon, Turkey, on 20 May 1989.
 That MiG-29 was promptly returned to the Soviets.